mikaolmes/mikaolmes/README.md

 ## Hi there 👋
 Hello, I am Mika Olmes and im currently a student at BBB and Kantonsschule Baden.

+## Table of Contents
+- [What am I working on?]
+What am I working on?

 ## What am I working on?
 - Personal Portfolio Website https://mikaolmes.github.io/ <br>